fatesadeghi/AI-Wellbeing-Project/README.md

 12. `Sleep_Revitalization`
 13. `Sleep_Score`

-These variables represent daily activity and sleep-related behavior.
+These variables represent daily physical activity and sleep-related behavior.

 ---

 ## Well-Being Indicators

-Five self-reported well-being-related indicators are modeled:
+Five self-reported well-being-related indicators are used:

-* `fatigue`
+- `fatigue`
-* `mood`
+- `mood`
-* `readiness`
+- `readiness`
-* `sleep_quality`
+- `sleep_quality`
-* `stress`
+- `stress`

-These variables represent specific reported aspects of well-being rather than the complete multidimensional construct of well-being.
+These indicators represent specific reported aspects of daily well-being rather than the complete multidimensional construct of well-being.

 ---